Azure/Mission-Critical-Online/src/infra/README.md

   - `enable_auto_scaling` is configured to let the default node pool automatically scale out if needed.
   - `os_disk_type` is set to `Ephemeral` to leverage [Ephemeral OS disks](https://docs.microsoft.com/azure/aks/cluster-configuration#ephemeral-os) for performance reasons.
   - `upgrade_settings` `max_surge` is set to `33%` which is the [recommended value for production workloads](https://docs.microsoft.com/azure/aks/upgrade-cluster#customize-node-surge-upgrade).

-  > **Important!** In production environments its recommended to separate system and user node pools (see [Manage system node pools in Azure Kubernetes Service](https://docs.microsoft.com/azure/aks/use-system-pools)).
+> **Important!** In production environments it's recommended to separate system and user node pools (see [Manage system node pools in Azure Kubernetes Service](https://docs.microsoft.com/azure/aks/use-system-pools)).
 This Azure Mission-Critical reference implementation is using a single (system) node pool for cost-saving purposes and to reduce overhead.

 > The `kubernetes.tf` file contains a commented-out example for an additional user node pool with a taint `workload=true:NoSchedule` set to prevent non-workload pods from being scheduled.
 The `node_label` set to `role=workload` can be used to target this node pool when deploying a workload (see [charts/catalogservice](/src/app/charts/catalogservice/) for an example).

 Individual stamps are considered ephemeral and stateless.
 Updates to the infrastructure and application are following a [Zero-downtime Update Strategy](/docs/reference-implementation/DeployAndTest-DevOps-Zero-Downtime-Update-Strategy.md) and do not touch existing stamps.
 Updates to Kubernetes are therefore primarily rolled out by releasing new versions and replacing existing stamps.
 To update node images between two releases, the `automatic_channel_upgrade` in combination with `maintenance_window` is used:

 - `automatic_channel_upgrade` is set to `node-image` to [automatically upgrade node pools](https://docs.microsoft.com/azure/aks/upgrade-cluster#set-auto-upgrade-channel) with the most recent AKS node image.
 - `maintenance_window` contains the allowed window to run `automatic_channel_upgrade` upgrades.
-It is currently set to `allowed` on `Sunday` between 0 and 2 am.
+It is currently set to `allowed` on `Sunday` between 0 and 2 AM.

 #### Azure Log Analytics for Stamp Resources

 Each region has an individual Log Analytics workspace configured to store all log and metric data.
-As each stamp deployment is considered ephemeral, these workspaces are deployed as part of the global resources and does not share the lifecycle of a stamp.
+As each stamp deployment is considered ephemeral, these workspaces are deployed as part of the global resources and do not share the lifecycle of a stamp.
 This ensures that when a stamp is deleted (which happens regularly), logs are still available.
 Log Analytics workspaces reside in a separate resource group `<prefix>-monitoring-rg`.

 - `sku` is set to *PerGB2018*.
 - `daily_quota_gb` is set to `30` GB to prevent overspend, especially on environments that are used for load testing.